Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

-Instead of writing about a broad topic like food, you should pick a niche to write about, like vegan recipes or budget meals or meal-prep ideas.
+Instead of writing about a broad topic like food, you should pick a niche, like vegan recipes, budget meals, or meal-prep ideas.

 2. Pick your domain name and web hosting

-Once you decide on a blog niche, the next step is to choose a memorable domain name and the best hosting for your blog.
+Once you decide on a blog niche, choosing a memorable domain name and the best hosting for your blog is the next step.